Banner image

 Treatment for chronic acid reflux and heartburn

 For people with acid reflux, or gastroesophageal reflux disease (GERD), frequent heartburn makes it difficult to enjoy certain foods and drinks.
-GERD does more than disrupt meals—it can hurt your quality of life and lead to more severe health issues.
+GERD does more than disrupt meals—it can affect your quality of life and lead to more severe health issues.

 Learn more